banhaclong20/subscription-modal-react/README.md

 Responsive Subscription Modal with Animation & Validation Form - React JS

-This is using Create React App but intergrated with SASS loader to use SASS for styling.
+This is using Create React App but integrated with SASS loader to use SASS for styling.

 # Screenshot